eliasezar27/fast-api-google-auth/README.md

     ```bash
    cd fast-api-google-auth
    ```
-3. Copy and paste Oauth client file retrieved from `Google Cloud Platform > API & Services > Credentials` to the project root directory.
+3. Create your own `.env` file, use the `env.template` for reference.
-4. Create your own `.env` file, use the `env.template` for reference.
+4. Copy and paste Oauth client file retrieved from `Google Cloud Platform > API & Services > Credentials` inside the `staizen_app` directory.
-5. Run docker compose command
+5. Run docker compose command.
+Ensure that you are back in the root directory.
     ```bash
    docker-compose up --build -d
    ```